rguske/rguske.github.io/post/vsphere-with-tanzu-supervisor-services-part-iv-virtual-machine-service-to-support-hybrid-application-architectures/index.md

 {{< image src="/img/posts/202306_deploy_ova_vm_service/202306_deploy_ova_vm_service_8.png" caption="Figure VII: OVA Deployment example" src-s="/img/posts/202306_deploy_ova_vm_service/202306_deploy_ova_vm_service_8.png" >}}

-These configurable fields are specified in the OVF file as `ovf:userConfigurable="true"` and are of high interst for the creation of a virtual machine manifest.
+These configurable fields are specified in the OVF file as `ovf:userConfigurable="true"` and are of high interest for the creation of a virtual machine manifest.

 *Resource: VMware Docs - [Deploy VMs with Configurable OVF Properties](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-with-tanzu-services-workloads/GUID-FB31603E-EE1D-4413-8567-DD2A5834929C.html)*

-In the following, I wll explain two ways how to get the data.
+In the following, I will explain two ways how to get the data.

 #### Extract Configurable Properties using the `ovftool`